AstroMined/pygithub-mcp-server/docs/progress.md

   - [ ] Connection handling

 ## Current Status
 Core implementation completed and operational with synchronous operations.
 Package renamed and published to GitHub repository.
 Server successfully connects and processes MCP tool requests.
-Initial testing shows improved reliability with synchronous approach.
+Test suite has been implemented with comprehensive unit tests, though many tests are currently failing and need investigation.
 All GitHub issue operations have been implemented as MCP tools with proper parameter handling, error management, and logging.
 Each tool follows established patterns for kwargs handling and object conversion.
-Focus now on testing with MCP Inspector, PyPI publication, optimization, and feature expansion.
+Focus now on fixing failing tests, improving test coverage, and preparing for PyPI publication.

 ### Priorities
 1. Prepare for PyPI publication